by Hydropower Reform Coalition | Oct 1, 2018

 by Hydropower Reform Coalition | Jun 1, 2015

-The Kanawha Hydroelectric project is owned by the Appalachian Power Company and located on the Winfield dam owned and operated by the US Army Corps of Engineers.
-The 38-foot high Winfield dam is a gated dam with six roller gates spanning 100 ft between piers and consisting of three locks.
+The Winfield Hydroelectric project is owned by the Appalachian Power Company and located on the Kanawha River.
+The 38-foot high Winfield dam, owned and operated by the US Army Corps of Engineers, is a gated dam with six roller gates spanning 100 ft between piers and consisting of three locks.
+This project is operated in conjunction with the upstream London-Marmet project.

 by Hydropower Reform Coalition | Jun 1, 2015